hicsail/AIDA/packages/librechat/terraform/README.md

 https://docs.aws.amazon.com/efs/latest/ug/mounting-fs-mount-helper-ec2-linux.html

-3. SCP the librechat config to the EC2 instance
+3. SCP the librechat config to the EC2 instance (located in `assets/librechat.yaml`)

 4. Place the file in the EFS root directoy